Louis T. Leonowens: Family

 Leonowens was the youngest son of Anna Leonowens (née Edwards) and Thomas Leon Owens.
-His mother, who would later become famous as the English governess to the royal Siamese children from portrayals in the 1944 fictionalized biographical novel Anna and the King of Siam and its various adaptations including the 1951 musical The King and I, was actually born and grew up in India, probably of Anglo-Indian ancestry.
+His mother, who later became famous as the English governess to the royal Siamese children from portrayals in the 1944 fictionalised biographical novel Anna and the King of Siam and its various adaptations including the 1951 musical The King and I, was actually born and grew up in India, probably of Anglo-Indian ancestry.
 His father was an Irish-born, India-raised clerk; they married in 1849.
 The couple left India for Singapore, then part of the Straits Settlements, in 1852.

 Before arriving in Siam

 Louis Thomas Gunnis Leonowens was born on 25 October 1856 in Lynton, Western Australia, to Anna and Thomas Leonowens.
 In Lynton, his father was working for the Commissariat as a clerk.
 His family then moved to Penang in 1857 where his father was a hotel manager.
-The family's finances would worsen when the Agra bank collapsed due to the Indian mutiny.
-Thomas would die in 1859 from a stroke after he and other officers returned from shooting tigers; Louis was around 3 years old at the time.
+The family's finances worsened when the Agra bank collapsed due to the Indian mutiny.
+Thomas died in 1859 from a stroke after he and other officers returned from shooting tigers; Louis was around 3 years old at the time.
 Together with his mother and older sister, Avis, they moved to Singapore.
-In Singapore, his mother would tell the British expatriate community there that she was a genteel Welsh woman, the widow of a British army officer who had unfortunately lost her fortune.
+In Singapore, his mother told the British expatriate community there that she was a genteel Welsh woman, the widow of a British army officer who had unfortunately lost her fortune.
 Anna also established a school for the children of British army officers until she was invited by King Mongkut of Siam to come teach English to his wives and children.
 Before Anna travelled to Bangkok, she sent Louis' older sister to be educated in Fulham, England.